Updated: Jul 4, 2022

 But really, your appreciation for this order comes down to one question: Is Star Wars the story of Anakin Skywalker or Luke Skywalker?
 If you ask Hilton, it’s Luke.
 Watching machete style reveals truths as Luke learns them, and then provides more detail once he does.
 So when Vader tells Luke he is his father in Empire Strikes Back, we go back to Attack of the Clones/Revenge of the Sith to prove he’s telling the truth.

-To me, the strongest point to Hilton’s order is that it makes the ending of the original trilogy more powerful because it shows the parallels between Anakin and Luke and the fight to join the Light or Dark Side.
+To me, the strongest point to watching in Hilton’s order is that it makes the ending of the original trilogy more powerful because it shows the parallels between Anakin and Luke and the fight to join the Light or Dark Side.

 Anakin’s whining in Attack of the Clones is less annoying because Luke is just as whiny in A New Hope.
 In Return of the Jedi, Luke Force chokes Jabba’s guards, something no one else in the series has done but Vader.
 Then, he tells Jabba “not to underestimate [his] power.”
 This is the same line Anakin gives Obi-Wan in the iconic monologue at the end of Revenge of the Sith.
 And at the end of Return of the Jedi, Luke duels Palpatine who plays on his emotional connection to Leia and Han Solo just like he played on Anakin’s fear of Padmé’s death.